Florissant, Missouri: History

 James J. Eagan was the first mayor of Florissant after a charter amendment created the position.
 He ultimately served 37 years from 1963 until his death on November 2, 2000, being re-elected into office nine times, and became one of the longest-serving mayors of any city in the United States.
 In his final year, he was awarded the title of Best Politician in St. Louis by the Riverfront Times.
 The civic center off Parker Road is named the James J. Eagan Community Center in his memory.

 In 2012, Florissant was ranked 76 in Money magazine's top-100 list of Best Places to Live – America's Best Small Cities.
 In 2014, Florissant ranked as the #1 Best Small City to Retire To in America and the second-safest city in Missouri.

 Florissant Old Town Historic District is a locally designated historic preservation planning district, created by local ordinance in 1969.
 Within that, the heart of Old Town Florissant is listed on the National Register of Historic Places as the St. Ferdinand Central Historic District.
 The boundaries of the district are roughly rue St. Francois, rue St. Ferdinand, and rue St. Denis, and Lafayette Street.
 The City of St. Ferdinand Multiple Resource Area (MRA), located in the oldest section of the present city of Florissant, encompasses approximately 156 city blocks and encloses the approximate area of the City of St. Ferdinand, as Florissant was known from 1857 to 1939.
 This MRA comprises 124 historically significant properties ranging in date from 1790 to 1940.
 The historic Old St. Ferdinand Shrine is located on the western end of Old Town.
 The Shrine and Historic Site consists of four historic buildings on their original locations: the 1819 convent, 1821 church, 1840 rectory, and 1888 schoolhouse.
 It is listed individually on the National Register of Historic Places and is a U.S. Historic District.

 Historic Florissant, the local historical society, operates out of the preserved Gittemeier House.

 Geography

 According to the United States Census Bureau, the city has a total area of 12.87 sqmi, of which 12.56 sqmi are land and 0.31 square mile (0.80 km^{2}) is covered by water.

+The majority of Florissant is located north of I-270 in St Louis County Missouri.
+Florissant’s northwestern boundary is on the Missouri River, where Florissant maintains the 108-acre Sunset Park.
+Florissant’s southern boundary is with Hazelwood, Missouri and Ferguson, Missouri, the eastern boundary is with Black Jack, Missouri, and the northern boundary is with Old Jamestown, Missouri.